arkovia/acts/constitution-act.md

 - The Genesis Council MUST contain no more than the **square root** of the **square root** (**√√**) of the national citizen population, rounded up.

 #### Segment 2: Direct Democracy Election System
-The direct democracy holds an evergreen contininous optional instant-run-off STV vote on candidates, where citizens are able to change their vote and preferences at any time.
+The direct democracy holds an evergreen contininous optional Single-Transferable-Voting (instant-run-off) vote on candidates, where citizens are able to change their vote and preferences at any time.

 Any new winning candidates must swear the Gen Oath before becoming a Gen.

-Candidates may apply with the Arksembly EGI, who must include them in the public candidate database.
+Candidates may apply with the Arksembly EGI, who must include them in the public candidate database, where citizens will be able to vote for them.

 #### Segment 3: Gen Oath
 I, `FULL NAME` solemnly take an oath to fulfil my responsibilities as a Gen, to the best of my ability, swear to maintain high personal integrity and authenticity, to serve Arkovia, it's citizens and the nations best interests, as a member of the Genesis Council.